-Elections in 2009 and 2010 Widen Political Schisms and Produce Institutional Paralysis
+Elections in 2009 and 2010 Undermine Confidence and Widen Political Schisms

 Elections are widely considered a key harbinger of the durability and extent of Afghanistan's political development-and a metric to judge the legitimacy and popularity of the Afghan partner in the U.S. mission.
 The 2009 presidential and provincial elections were the first post-Taliban elections run by the Afghan government itself in the form of the Afghanistan Independent Electoral Commission.
-Donors, including the United States, invested almost \$500 million in 2009 to improve the capacity of the Afghan government to conduct the elections.
-Both elections were flawed, as discussed below, and widened differences between Karzai and the National Assembly to the point where, as of July 2011, the Assembly is barely functioning and even considering impeachment of Karzai under Article 29 of the constitution.
-However, that article states grounds for impeachment as crimes against humanity, national treason, or other crimes that would seem to present a high threshold to Karzai's actual removal from office.
+Donors, including the United States, invested almost \$500 million in 2009 to improve the capacity of the Afghan government to conduct the elections.13 Both elections were flawed, as discussed below, and widened differences between Karzai and the National Assembly.